monkrb/website/app/views/structure/models.markdown

 Models
 ======

-You will find them within
+You will find them in

     /app/models